Jayvardhan-Reddy/BigData-Ecosystem-Architecture/README.md

 The various phases involved before and during the execution of a spark job.

-- Yarn resource allocation & launching of executors (containers) on executing a job.

-- Setting up environment variables, job resources.

 - Spark Context
   - It is the heart of spark application.

+- Yarn Resource Manager, Application Master & launching of executors (containers).

+- Setting up environment variables, job resources.

+- CoarseGrainedExecutorBackend & Netty-based RPC.

-- Spark Listener Events
+- SparkListeners.
   - LiveListenerBus
-  - JobProgressListener
-  - Create Spark WebUI

-- Netty-based RPC - To communicate between worker nodes, driver (spark context), executors.

-- Event Sources
-  - DAG Scheduler
-  - TaskSchedulerImpl
-  - SchedulerBackend : CourseGrainedSchedulerBackend
+  - StatsReportListener
-  - Executors
+  - EventLoggingListener

-- Execution Plan
+- Execution of a job
   - Logical Plan (Lineage)
-  - Physical Plan (Stages)
+  - Physical Plan (DAG)

+- Spark-WebUI.

 Please click on the link below to know the execution and flow process